suzannecodeinst/PP1_Hi-Hens/README.md

  - Courses Page

     - The Courses page has a hero image of two hens in a verdant setting with the headline **Learn with us**
     - This page gives a brief introduction to the user of where the site owners live with their hens and the possible locations hens can be kept in.
+The purpose of this is to give an immeadiate example of the opportunities to keep hens in more unusual places and encourage the user to want to find out/learn more and engage with a course.
     - There is an outline of three courses that the user can sign up for.
 Each outline has a bright and engaging image beside it and a clickable button that reacts to a hover on larger screens, the button says "Get in Touch" and takes the user straight to the Contact page when clicked.
 It will not open a new page.
     - the purpose of this page is to encourage the user to sign up for courses.